Dark18x/LuminDark/LuminDarkLLC_PrivacyPolicy.md

 You have the following choices regarding the collection and use of your personal information:

 You can opt out of receiving marketing and promotional communications from us by clicking on the unsubscribe link in any email we send you.
-You can request that we delete your personal information by contacting us at [email protected] Security
+You can request that we delete your personal information by contacting us at barisyilmzconsole@gmail.com Security

 We take reasonable steps to protect the security of your personal information.
 However, no method of transmission over the internet or electronic storage is 100% secure.
 Therefore, we cannot guarantee the absolute security of your personal information.